-Chick-Fil-A employee honored for saving mother, child from carjacking suspect
+Chick-fil-A employee honored for saving mother, child from carjacking suspect

 “I joined this team 14 years ago, I never really saw this coming and never really expected that to ever happen,” said Gordon.
 “A very rare occasion.”

-Chief Deputy Ken LaPee read the summary of Wednesday’s events.
-OCSO unveiled that Branch not only committed crimes at the fast-food joint.
+It wasn’t the suspect’s only crime that day, according to Orange County Sheriff’s Office officials.

-“The same suspect had burglarized a local home earlier the same day in the city of Fort Walton Beach, attempting to steal a purse before being confronted by the homeowner,” said LaPee.
+“The same suspect had burglarized a local home earlier the same day in the city of Fort Walton Beach, attempting to steal a purse before being confronted by the homeowner,” said Chief Deputy Ken LaPee.

 Branch faces robbery with a firearm, robbery with carjacking and burglary charges.